 The Sports Olympiad is a bi-annual event and an absolute sporting highlight for us.
 The five German schools of Southern Africa (Cape Town, Johannesburg, Pretoria, Hermannsburg and Windhoek) compete in various sports and disciplines for 5 days.
 The school with the most points wins the prestigious trophy.
 The DSK hailed as champions for two consecutive years, 2014 & 2016.

-Our Annual General Meeting is held in May and all DSK parents are invited to attend.
+Our Annual General Meeting is held in May where all DSK parents are invited to attend.
 Important school issues, developments and the financial status of the school are presented here.
 Each year the parents elect new members to the school board.
 These parents stand for two consecutive years, each responsible for one or more portfolios.
 They may be re-elected at the end of their terms.

 Entrance Assessment for Grade 5